 “Surfactants are compounds that lower the surface tension between two liquids, between a gas and a liquid, or between a liquid and a solid — in other words, they can be detergents, wetting agents, emulsifiers, foaming agents, and dispersants.

 “One way to remove the floating oil from the sea surface is adsorption.
 Hydrophobic porous foam — low-density material that can float on liquid — is a promising candidate to achieve that and we recently reported on the synthesis of a hydrophobic hybrid foam which showed excellent adsorption performance to a range of organic liquids.”

 Professor Xu and the team have now created what they call a ‘hybrid surfactant’ by combining an oil-soluble molecule, stearic acid, with water-dispersible alumina nanofibers via chemisorption at the oil-water interface.

 “Our hybrid surfactant exhibits reversible switching between hydrophilic (molecules attracted to water) and lipophilic (able to dissolve in fats, oils, lipids, and non-polar solvents) states by manipulating the adsorption-desorption volume of stearic acid attached to the alumina nanofibers,” he said.

-“Therefore, the emulsions stabilized by this organic?inorganic hybrid can reversibly transform between oil-in-water and water-in-oil type by simple mechanical manipulation.
+“Therefore, the emulsions stabilized by this organic-inorganic hybrid can reversibly transform between oil-in-water and water-in-oil types by simple mechanical manipulation.

 “Unlike conventional approaches, no other external stimulus is needed to set the amphiphilic properties of the hybrid surfactant.
-This protocol may have significant applications in cosmetic, food and other fields.
+This protocol may have significant applications in cosmetics, food, and other fields.